9 Types of Wrenches That Belong in Everyone's Garage

 There's another type of open-end wrench that has only one U-shaped jaw of a particular width.
 Open-end wrenches are light in weight and are preferable for carrying out small tasks.
 They're available in many sizes and often bought in sets or kits of every size.

 Crescent wrenches are also known as adjustable wrenches.
 These are widely popular because they are easier to use and you don't need a separate one for every size bolt.
+You can find these stashed in nearly all types of garages because they're so universally useful.

 They have a moveable jaw that is operated by a spiral screw.
 Additionally, it is thicker and can perform a variety of tasks that would require a set of regular wrenches to be done, typically.